 In 2007, during a pivotal time for meaningful education reform in the District of Columbia, a group of educators created the District of Columbia Association for Special Education (DCASE), an alliance of nonpublic special education and charter schools that serve students with disabilities from the District of Columbia.
 DCASE members have been providing special education services to students for many years, and are dedicated to improving educational opportunities for all DC students with disabilities, wherever their needs are best served.
+Learn more about DCASE current projects, programs and advocacy efforts in the DC special education and disability community in our most recent Annual Report.

 To fulfill the promise of a quality education for all children.